 #1: Alright -- Kendrick Lamar

-Kendrick Lamar is on the forefront of a revival of socially conscious hip-hop.
+Kendrick Lamar is at the forefront of a revival of socially conscious hip-hop.
 His 2015 masterpiece To Pimp a Butterfly has several songs that merit consideration for this list.
 I ended up narrowing it down to "Alright" and "The Blacker the Berry".
 I ended up opting for "Alright" primarily because there was an officially released video for it.
 It is also an appropriate choice because the chorus of the song is commonly sung during Black Lives Matter rallies.

 Just as a note, the song does contain some explicit language.